1910456019/CSE307-FINAL-project/README.md

-This is a java implementation for nucleotide structure alignment(or you can called sequence alignment).
-This code giving a processing for how the griding worked in the alignment task.
-It's a prove for understanding the forward and backword algorithm.
+This is a java implementation for SSAP algorithm.

-To run this, you can compile by " javac SequenceAlignment.java ". and run by "java SequenceAlignment"
+To run this, you can compile by " javac PDBParser.java ". and run by "java PDBParser"